Finger on ipad

 We have a flexible fee structure, which can be aligned to the level of our involvement in the project.
 If the simplification exercise concerns a number of entities, because of economies of scale, the cost of removal of each individual entity is likely to reduce.

-We have broad industry expertise and can draw upon our restructuring and tax teams in the UK and in other jurisdictions, across 146 countries worldwide.
+We have extensive industry expertise and work closely with our restructuring and tax teams in the UK to ensure a joined-up approach.
+By working with other Crowe Global teams across 146 countries worldwide, we are also able to provide a global service.

 At Crowe, we have a team of experienced and licensed Insolvency Practitioners who can advise you on the best course of action, depending on your business’s circumstances.
 Please get in touch with either Steven Edwards or Vince Green who are licensed Insolvency Practitioners, or your usual Crowe contact.